 When I talk to friends about buying a new phone, most of them ask if cell phone carriers still require contracts.
 Technically speaking, most carriers no longer use service contracts like they used to BUT, they’ve become much more creative with the way they discount their phones.

-Let’s say a carrier is offering $300 off a Google Pixel 2 (a great phone by the way).
-The phone starts at $650, so the net cost of the phone to you would be $350… a great deal.
+Let’s say a carrier is offering $300 off an iPhone or a Google Pixel (a great phone by the way).
+We’ll say the phone starts at $650, so the net cost of the phone to you would be $350… a great deal.

 Here’s where it gets tricky – the carrier doesn’t discount the $300 up front.
 Instead, they apply the discount in the form of monthly bill credits ($12.50/mo) over two years.
 If you terminate service before the 24 months are up you are no longer eligible for the remaining credits and you must pay off the remaining portion of the phone – including any monthly credits not yet applied.